canonn-science/EDMC-Canonn/README.md

 * Enable Overlay: If selected enables the overlay
 * Enable Patrols: Displays the patrol text as an overlay
 * Enable Nearest Command: Displays the text from the "nearest" command results on screen
-* Enable Additional Informatio: Does what it says on the tin
+* Enable Additional Information: Does what it says on the tin

 The positon of the text on screen can be configured by editing a json file.
 For details see [overlay.md](overlay.md)